g8ecj/esp32_demo/README.md

-# A blank Mongoose OS app
+# A demo of a Javascript demonstration Mongoose OS app

 ## Overview